shervain123/kittenmaker/instruction.md

 tbh this is all over the place so you should just use this as a guide for what parts goes where (I have no idea what im doing)

-1. Cut a piece of aluminum tape and stick it on the build plate
+1. ~~Cut a piece of aluminum tape and stick it on the build plate~~ Turns out aluminum tape is trash instead, cut a aluminum can and stick it on using super glue
 2. Use aluminum tape to cover the inside light tunnel to help the light disperse better
    ![Both build plate and light tunnel](https://github.com/shervain123/kittenmaker/blob/main/images/light%20tunnel%20and%20build%20plate.jpg)
 3. Screw the bottom to the bottom case using 3 M3 screw and nuts